Skip to main content

 Accuracy/Latency trade-offs

 We recommend experimenting with different settings for the max_delay to find the right trade-off between accuracy and latency for your application.
-Based on our own testing and experience, we can offer a few guidelines to get you started.

-Partial Transcripts
+Partial transcripts

 Partial transcripts allow you to receive preliminary transcription and update as more context is available until the higher-accuracy Finals are returned.
 Typically Partials are returned in less than 500 milliseconds.
-Partial transcripts are enabled using the enable_partials config option.
+Partials latency is not affected by the max_delay setting.

 Note that Partial transcripts have some limitations: